Do you have creative ideas on how we should collaborate with external parties or develop SLU collaboration in general?

 Applications should be sent to the secretary of the Council for External Collaboration, Mariette Manktelow.

-The next application is June 7 at the latest at 12.00 Your application will be considered at the Cooperation Council's first meeting in August / September.
+The next application is September 20.
+Your application will be considered at the Cooperation Council's meeting in October 20.

 Applications may be a maximum of three A4 pages with a 12 point font size.
 All the information below must be included.
 The assessors will base their decision strictly on the applications and will not accept any other type of information.
 Therefore, you must ensure that you include all the necessary information.
 If you need help with partnership agreements in connection with your activity, feel free to contact SLU Holding.
 Make sure you include the following: